Best Spots for Ski Touring

 Over at Mont-Sainte-Anne and Stoneham ski resorts, all downhill runs are on traditional downhill ski trails since backcountry skiing is not allowed.

-At Station touristique Stoneham, alpine hiking is newly offered on a trail leading to the summit in about 60 minutes.
+At Station touristique Stoneham, alpine hiking is newly offered on trails leading to the summit in about 60 minutes.

 At Mont-Sainte-Anne, ski touring enthusiasts can climb their way to the top on three marked trails, with one located on the north face.
 This resort is still one of the best places for those looking to give alpine touring a try: it’s easy to rent equipment, they offer beginner clinics, and the trails are patrolled, which can be reassuring for first timers.
 The fabulous views of the St. Lawrence River and Île d’Orléans from the summit will be your greatest reward.